Induced pluripotent stem cell: Strategy for obtaining universal iPSCs

 To make iPSC-based regenerative medicine technologies available to more patients, it is necessary to create universal iPSCs that can be transplanted independently of haplotypes of HLA.
 The current strategy for the creation of universal iPSCs has two main goals: to remove HLA expression and to prevent NK cells attacks due to deletion of HLA.
 Deletion of the B2M and CIITA genes using the CRISPR/Cas9 system has been reported to suppress the expression of HLA class I and class II, respectively.
 To avoid NK cell attacks. transduction of ligands inhibiting NK-cells, such as HLA-E and CD47 has been used.
 HLA-C is left unchanged, since the 12 common HLA-C alleles are enough to cover 95% of the world's population.

 Anti-aging properties

 A multipotent mesenchymal stem cell, when induced into pluripotence, holds great promise to slow or reverse aging phenotypes.
 Such anti-aging properties were demonstrated in early clinical trials in 2017.
 In 2020, Stanford University researchers concluded after studying elderly mice that old human cells when subjected to the Yamanaka factors, might rejuvenate and become nearly indistinguishable from their younger counterparts.

+Hypoimmunogenic pluripotent stem cells

+A review published in 2025 examines the development of hypoimmunogenic pluripotent stem cells (hPSCs) using advanced genome editing techniques aimed at reducing the risk of immune rejection in allogeneic cell therapy.
+These hPSCs are engineered to lack expression of major histocompatibility complex (MHC) class I and II molecules, while expressing immune-modulatory genes such as PD-L1, CD47, and HLA-G. This combination enhances immune evasion and supports the concept of universal donor cells that do not require human leukocyte antigen (HLA) matching.
+The integration of suicide gene systems, such as inducible Caspase-9, further enhances safety by enabling the selective elimination of cells in the event of malignancy.
+These strategies are intended to improve the safety, scalability, and accessibility of regenerative treatments.